tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 bearer token in the request header.

 `installedAppAuthAdapter.getAccessTokenString()` checks the `FileAuthStore` and returns an `Option[String]`.
 If the Option is `None`, it means that user has not logged in and an error message is displayed.
 If the token is found, the bearer token is obtained and passed in the header of the request to the HTTP server.
 The HTTP server uses this token to determine whether the client has the proper permissions to perform the request.

 If the response status code is 200, it means authentication and authorization were successful.
-In our example, authorization required that the user had `admin` role.
+In our example, authorization required that the user had the `admin` role.

 If the response is 401 (`StatusCodes.Unauthorized`), there is something wrong with the token.
 It could indicate that token has expired or does not have a valid signature.